Xorlent/SimpleFIM/README.md

 #### "C:\FIM\Hashes.sqdb"
 This is the SQLite database that holds all the hash information for files and folders being monitored.
 The only user that needs access to this file is the FIM batch account.
 #### "C:\FIM\Calchashes.log"
 This file is generated/populated any time a monitored file changes and will be a human-readable running log of any changes over time.
-Changes are also sent to your configured Syslog destination.
+Changes are also sent to your configured Syslog and/or email destination.
 #### "C:\FIM\CalchashesErr.log"
 This file is generated/populated any time a runtime error occurs (typically this would be file read errors or incorrectly specified file/folders in ScanList.log).
-Errors are also sent to your configured Syslog destination.
+Errors are also sent to your configured Syslog and/or email destination.
 ## Troubleshooting
 ### I need to edit a scheduled task but do not know the password for the "fim" user account
 1. Open Computer Management and reset the password for the fim user.
 Always use a complex password with a minimum length of 15 characters.